maw501/maw501.github.io/project_edx_ML/_posts/2018-10-16-columbiaX-ML-week4.md

 <hr class="with-margin">
 <h4 class="header" id="approaches">Approaches to classification</h4>

-Before we dive into any classification algorithms, it's important to see the lay of the land.
+Before we dive into classification algorithms, it's important to see the lay of the land.
 As such we bring attention to a discussion in [PRML](#prml) which sets the scene and provides an overview of the main approaches to classification.

 <a name="bayes_rule_class"></a>
 <blockquote class="tip">